Bodily Injury Liability Coverage: What to Know

 First, consider your state’s minimum requirements for per-person and per-accident limits.
 Coverage limits can vary significantly from state to state, and knowing what your state requires is important.
 To drive legally, your policy must meet the minimum requirements in your state.

 The average auto insurance claim in the U.S. was $22,394 in 2019, according to the National Association of Insurance Commissioners.[1]
-But this is just the average — the reality could be much higher, and you’re legally responsible for paying any costs your insurance doesn’t cover.
+A more recent study from the Insurance Research Council found that the average claim payment increased more than 2.25% for both bodily injury and physical damage claims.
+But these are just averages — the reality could be much higher, and you could be legally responsible for paying any costs your insurance doesn’t cover.

 Insurance professionals generally recommend purchasing more liability coverage than your state requires.
 For instance, the Iowa Insurance Division suggests liability minimums aren’t enough for many drivers.[2]
 Additionally, the Rocky Mountain Insurance Information Association recommends bodily injury coverage of at least $100,000 per person and $300,000 per accident.